salimdellali/backend-challenge-welbi/README.md

-## steps I tool to solve the challenge
+## steps I took to solve the challenge

 1. read the email and understand clearly what needs to be done
 1. read the welbi.org website